LinkedIn Recruiter Lite vs. Professional: Is the $170/mo Worth It? (June 2026)

 The service gives you access to over 20 search filters to find candidates by location, job title, skills, and company history.
 You can view full candidate profiles beyond your immediate network and organize candidates into project folders for different roles.

 The key feature is the 30 InMail credits per month, which let you message candidates outside your network.
-These 30 InMail credits reset each month and do not roll over if unused.
+These 30 InMail credits refresh each month, and unused credits may roll over for a limited time subject to LinkedIn's plan caps and current terms.

 Recruiter Lite works best for hiring managers or solo recruiters filling one or two roles per quarter.